 North Vancouver Travel Clinic

-Aside from the classic clinical presentation, chickenpox could present with the following signs and symptoms:
+Aside from blisters and pain, shingles also causes the following signs and symptoms:

 How is it treated?